jungkumseok/OneOS-DSL/docs/dsl-design.md

 I think continuing to base the language on Bash syntax makes sense.
 People using OneOS will almost certainly be familiar with Bash basics so I don't see any benefit in creating new syntax for common commands.

 ## Lists
-Lists will be supported using JavaScript/Python-style syntax:
+Lists will be supported using JavaScript-style syntax:

 ```
 [item1, item2, item3, ...]